Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 * Var container names must be unique.
 * Var container sort positions must be unique.
 * Every var container must contain at least one variable.
-* Var container must be assigned to an application.
-Should not occur in practice, this is just for completeness.
 * Variable names must be unique.

 ### Calculated field